paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     and contig length distributions for the samples EMN001, PES001, and PLV001, the overview of the reconstructed MAGs for the five samples with a HQ Chlorobiaceae MAG, and the aDNA damage for two MAGs of EMN001
+  - `rscripts/PUBL_Figure2b_and_FigureS_ANIvalues_chlorobiaceae.R`: plot the ANI values for Chlorobiales genomes using 1000 and 3000 bases
+  - `rscripts/PUBL_Figure3a.R`: plot the phylogenetic network of modern and ancient MAGs/genomes constructed using BIGSCAPE
   - `PUBL_Dataset_S1.Snakefile`: combine the tables containing the information about the samples, the sequencing data, and the number of DNA molecules available for *de novo* assembly into a single XSLX file